csommerl/js120/lesson1/lesson1_notes.md

 # [1.5 Creating Objects](https://launchschool.com/lessons/fb892747/assignments/20ed580c)

-Objects' state are represented by typical key-value pairs, where the value is a type of data.
+Objects' states are represented by typical key-value pairs, where the value is a type of data.
 Objects' behavior is represented by key-value pairs where the value is a function (enabled by functions being first-class).
+That is, the latter is represented by methods.

 A **method** is a property of an object that is a function.
-They are invoked with dot notation.
+Methods are invoked with dot notation.

 In many languages, it is not syntactically permitted to change directly an object's states (i.e., the values of its properties), and one must use an object's behaviors (i.e., methods) to do so. **But in JavaScript, the former is syntactically permitted.** The reason why we want to avoid changing states/properties directly is that we might assign them to undesirable values, by changing the data type or giving a data type a value out of the intended range (e.g., setting a `fuelLevel` greater than `1`/`100%`).